eventql/eventql/doc/getting-started/concepts.md

 <br />
 ###### Columnar Storage

-Z1 stores all data on disk in a columnar format: when executing a query, it doesn't have to read the full row from disk (like row-oriented databases) but only those columns which are actually required by the query.
+EventQL stores all data on disk in a columnar format: when executing a query, it doesn't have to read the full row from disk (like row-oriented databases) but only those columns which are actually required by the query.
 This feature is fully transparent to the user: The only thing you will notice is dramatically increased IO performance and therefore query execution speed.

 Since queries don't have to read the full row from disk every time, you don't have to limit yourself in terms of table size.
-Z1 can handle tables containing many thousand individual columns per row just fine.
+EventQL can handle tables containing many thousand individual columns per row just fine.

 <br />
 ### SQL and JavaScript Queries

-In addition to the full SQL query language, Z1 can execute JavaScript queries and data processing pipelines allowing you to build the most complex data driven applications.
+In addition to the full SQL query language, EventQL can execute JavaScript queries and data processing pipelines allowing you to build the most complex data driven applications.